oscardelalanza/the-weather-app/README.md

 To clone the project into your local environment do the following

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored
-- run the command `git clone git@github.com:oscardelalanza/the-weather-app.git`
+- Run the command `git clone git@github.com:oscardelalanza/the-weather-app.git`
-- run the command `cd the-weather-app` to enter to the project directory
+- Run the command `cd the-weather-app` to enter to the project directory

 ### Install

 To install the requires packages do the following

-- inside `the-weather-app` directory run the command `npm install`
+- Inside `the-weather-app` directory run the command `npm install`

 ### Usage

-To start the local development server do the following

-- run the command `npm run dev`

 ### Run tests

-- no written tests yet
+- This project doesn't contain tests

 ### Deployment

+To start the local development server do the following

+- Run the command `npm run dev`

 To build the project do the following